tkolcu/testproject/test.md

 <i>This text is italic</i>
 <br>
 *this text is italic*
-<!–– leaves space between paragraphs––>
+<!–– br leaves space between paragraphs––>

 First Header | Second Header
 ------------ | -------------